UChicago-Yang-Lab/miniMBE-GUI-v2/README.md

 1. Install Python.
 2. Create a virtual environment.
 3. Run `pip install -r requirements.txt`.
+4. Start the Modbus emulator with `python smcd14_emulator.py`.
-4. Launch the GUI with `python app.py`.
+5. Launch the GUI with `python app.py`.

+The GUI requires OpenGL libraries such as `libEGL.so.1` at runtime.
+If it fails to start due to missing system dependencies, install the necessary OpenGL packages for your platform.